Edit a report

 ## Group a run set programmatically

-You can group runs in a run set by config values, run metadata or summary metrics.
-The following table lists the available grouping methods along with the available keys for that grouping method:
+You can group runs in a run set by config values, run metadata, or summary metrics.
+The following table lists the available grouping methods along with the available keys for each grouping method:

 | --------------- | ----------------------------- | ------------------------------------------------------------- |